openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 For clarity in this doc we set the definition for "Control Plane" as "The collection of stateless and stateful processes which enable a Kubernetes cluster to meet minimum operational requirements".
 This includes: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet and etcd.

-This proposal outlines a solution for presenting the Control Plane compute as a single scalable resource (i.e machineSet) for each domain failure.
+This proposal outlines a solution for presenting the Control Plane compute as a single scalable resource (i.e machineSet) for each failure domain.
 Particularly:
 - Proposes to let the installer create a MachineSet for each master Machine.
 - Proposes to let the installer create a Machine Health Check resource to monitor the Control Plane Machines.